 Step 2-Redesigning Of The Website

 Once we had our component library, it was a simple task to begin redesigning our pages in Figma.
 Using the old site as a reference, we created each page using the elements of our design system.
 As we worked, we continued to iterate on and expand our component library, easily keeping our assets in sync across the whole project.
 Once the pages were complete and approved, we handed them off to the development team to be realized in code.

 The new site launched on Friday, July 22.
 Because of the design system roadmap, we were able to easily coordinate the efforts of multiple designers working in tandem—rapidly creating new pages, staying in sync with the development team, all with greater efficiency and fewer headaches.

 We’re proud to share the work we’ve done, and we believe that the new site is a reflection of who we are and the direction we’re headed.
-We’re a leading software development company with an eye for excellent design — empathetic, purposeful, and pragmatic.
+We’re a leading software development company with an eye for excellent UX design — empathetic, purposeful, and pragmatic.

 Tips for Choosing the Right MVP Development Services Partner

 In the contemporary business landscape, speed and efficiency in product launch are key differentiators for companies vying for a competitive...

 How to Hire the Best Agile Software Development Company

 In the bustling corridors of the digital age, where technology evolves at the speed of light and business needs shift...

 We will review your request and provide a project cost assessment within 1 — 2 working days.